abe-winter/abe-winter.github.io/_posts/2020-02-08-solo-sanity.md

 'Ours is not to question why, ours is but to do and die' is the crimean war cavalry version of this.

-I haven't spent much time in large organizations, but my small-org experience has taught me that solving problems and advocating for solutions are separate skills, and the latter is rarer.
+I haven't spent much time in large organizations, but my small-org experience has taught me that solving problems and successfully advocating for change are separate skills, and the latter is rarer.
-It's also easier to do in a culture that's used to everyone questioning things that don't make sense.
-My ex-Bridgewater friends claim that their culture of rationality in decision-making has real value.
-(All I really know about Ray Dalio is that I heard his goop podcast interview, which was nuts).
+This is why people often fix things at night or over the weekend -- the forces of darkness resist this work during billable hours.

 (People have been forwarding around this farnam street newsletter, [excerpted here](http://www.lev.vc/fires/), about solving visible problems vs avoiding them, which is kind of on this topic).

+In theory iterative, rational change is easier in a culture that's used to everyone questioning things that don't make sense.
+My Bridgewater friends claim that their culture of rationality in decision-making has real value.
+All I really know about Ray Dalio is his goop podcast interview, which struck me as nuts.

-But if you take nothing else from this post, trust me that while group decisions are 30% fresh, solo decisions are 0% fresh.
+If you take nothing else from this post, trust me that while group decisions are 30% fresh, solo decisions are 0% fresh.
 If you're a solo founder, you need an external source of truth to support your iterative creativity.
 Consider surveys.